ryangerardwilson/rgwml/README.md

             )
         )
     .append_derived_concatenation_column("NewColumnName", vec!["Column1", " ", "Column2", "@"]) // Items in the vector that are not column names will be concatenated as strings
+    .append_derived_linear_regression_column(
+        "predictions",                  // name of new column to store predictions vec![                           // predictor combinations/ feature sets - length should be 2x the number of predictors/features vec!["90", "good"],         // predictor/ feature values can also be text strings.
+The model uses a Levenshtein distance based approach to tokenize strings. vec!["70", "bad"],
+            vec!["60", "great"],
+            vec!["40", "awful"]
+        ],
+        vec![72.0, 65.0, 63.0, 56.0],   // labels mapped to the above predictors
+        vec![0.0, 100.0],               // normalization range of minimum and maximum prediction value vec!["Column1", "Column7"])     // names of columns whose values are to be used to make predictions as the 'test' data set
     .append_fuzzai_analysis_columns(
         "Column1", // Name of column to be analyzed "sales_analysis", // Identifier for newly created columns